Mitigating Object Hallucinations in Large Vision-Language Models via Attention Calibration: Preliminary

 \subsection{LVLMs: Generation and Attention Mechanism}

 \paragraph{Vision and Language Inputs} LVLMs process both image \( v \) and text \( t \) inputs.
 Raw images are divided into patches and encoded by a visual encoder, followed by a cross-modal projection module that maps visual features into the token space.
 This yields a sequence of vision tokens \( v = \{v_i \mid i = 1,2, \dots, n\} \), where \( n \) is the number of vision tokens.
 Text inputs are tokenized and embedded into text tokens \( t = \{t_j \mid j = 1,2, \dots, m\} \), where \( m \) is the number of text tokens.
-The vision and text tokens are then concatenated into a unified input sequence \( x = \{v, t\} \), ensuring a shared multimodal representation space, with \( v_i, t_j \in \mathbb{R}^d \), where \( d \) denotes the feature dimensionality.
+The vision and text tokens are then concatenated into a unified input sequence \( x = \{v, t\} \)\footnote{We omit the system tokens for simplicity.}, ensuring a shared multimodal representation space, with \( v_i, t_j \in \mathbb{R}^d \), where \( d \) denotes the feature dimensionality.

 \paragraph{Language Model Generation} LVLMs are typically built on pre-trained LLMs such as Vicuna \cite{chiang2023vicuna} or LLaMA \cite{touvron2023llama}, parameterized by $\theta$.
 The model takes a input \(x\) and predicts the next token probability \(p(y_i)\) at time step \(i\) in an autoregressive manner: